Leesburg, Virginia: 19th century

 During the War of 1812, Leesburg served as a temporary haven for the United States government and its archives, including the Declaration of Independence and the U.S. Constitution and portraits of early American leaders, including Benjamin Franklin, when it was forced to flee Washington in the face of the British Army.
 When reconstruction began on the United States Capitol, Potomac marble from quarries just south of Leesburg was used.

 Early in the American Civil War, Leesburg was the site of the Battle of Ball's Bluff, a small but significant Confederate victory.
 The battlefield, along the Potomac River 2 mi northeast of the town center, is marked by one of America's smallest national cemeteries.
 The town frequently changed hands over the course of the war as both armies traversed the area during the Maryland and Gettysburg campaigns.

 The Battle of Mile Hill was fought just north of the town prior to its occupation by Robert E. Lee in September 1862.
 Leesburg also served as a base of operations for Col. John S. Mosby and his partisan Raiders.
-The local courthouse is among the few courthouses in Virginia that was not burned during the Civil War; the present one was built in 1894.
+The Loudoun County Courthouse is among the few courthouses in Virginia that was not burned during the Civil War; the present one was built in 1894.

 In 1889, a 14-year-old black American, Orion Anderson, was killed by a white mob at the town's freight depot; his murder would be the second of three recorded lynchings in Loudoun County, Virginia, between 1880 and 1902.